Lone Star Lone_Star_Biotechnologies

 Todd J. Minehardt, Roger Cooke, Edward Pate, and Peter Kollman, A molecular dynamics study of the energetic, mechanistic, and structural implications of a closed phosphate tube in ncd, Biophys.
 J. 80, 1151-1168 (2001).

-AMW_Logo Many of our animations were produced under the moniker "Austin Molecule Works", and a number of clips that are intended for educational purposes are available at this location.
+AMW_Logo Many of our scientific animations were produced under the moniker "Austin Molecule Works", and a number of clips that are intended for educational purposes are available at an archival website.

-Copyright 2004 by Lone Star Biotechnologies, Inc. All Rights Reserved.
+Copyright 2016 by Lone Star Biotechnologies.
+All Rights Reserved.